Fireproofing: History

 Asbestos was one material historically used for fireproofing, either on its own, or together with binders such as cement, either in sprayed form or in pressed sheets, or as additives to a variety of materials and products, including fabrics for protective clothing and building materials.
 Because the material was later proven to cause cancer, a large removal-and-replacement industry has been established.

 Endothermic materials have also been used to a large extent and are still in use today, such as gypsum, concrete and other cementitious products.
 More highly evolved versions of these are used in aerodynamics, intercontinental ballistic missiles (ICBMs) and re-entry vehicles, such as the Space Shuttles.

-The use of these older materials has been standardised in "old" systems, such as those listed in BS476, DIN4102 and the National Building Code of Canada.

 Fireproofing of structural steel

 In a building fire, structural steel loses strength as the temperature increases.
 In order to maintain the structural integrity of the steel frame, several fireproofing measurements are taken: